Lemoncode/cypress-by-example/06_stub_post_request/README.md

 });
 ```

-* Lets give it a try.
+* Let's give it a try.

 * Now it's time to fill the form: